 - What do you care most about — visits, signups, conversions, social shares, followers, or brand awareness?

 Different distribution channels meet different goals.
-It’s important to define these goals first, then do the research necessary to determine which channel is a best fit.
+It’s important to define these goals first, then do the research necessary to determine which channel is the best fit.
 Ask someone in your network with similar goals what has worked for them.
-Pay attention to what content your audience is sharing, and where they are sharing it.
+Pay attention to what content your audience is sharing and where they are sharing it.
 Media monitoring and social listening can be useful for this.

 Once you’ve established goals, you have something to measure against.
-Try different channels and see which work best for which goals.
+Try different channels and see which works best for which goals.
 Test and iterate until you’ve found what works for your content mix.
-This is how we’ve discovered that reddit works well for our tech posts, growthhackers.com works well for inbound-related content, and Twitter is our strongest social network.
+This is how we’ve discovered that reddit works well for our tech posts, GrowthHackers works well for inbound-related content, and Twitter is our strongest social network.

 For me, a process is more about always having my distribution channels in front of my face after publishing a piece of content.
-After each post (or Slideshare, or Webinar, or Podcast) goes live, I check our strategy doc with every possible distribution channel listed and select the ones that are the best fit.
-Then I get to work immediately, dedicating an hour or so uninterrupted to distribution only.
+After each post (or SlideShare or webinar or podcast) goes live, I check our strategy doc with every possible distribution channel listed and select the ones that are the best fit.
+Then I get to work immediately, dedicating an hour or so of uninterrupted time to distribution only.
 If I don’t approach distribution with this process, it simply won’t get done.